richardwilkes/gcs5/notes.md

 #### Unison-specific work that needs to be done

+- When closing a tab, focus the next tab in the same dockable area before moving the focus to another dockable area
 - Printing support
 - Carefully comb over the interface and identify areas where things aren't working well on Windows and Linux, since I spend nearly all of my development time on macOS and may not have noticed deficiencies on the other platforms